learnwithparam/website/content/blog/dynamic-pages-in-react-router/index.md

 series: 'Deep dive into React Router'
 category: ['Series']
 tags: ['React', 'JavaScript']
+description: Learn how to create dynamic URLs in react application using react router package
 ---

 In [part 1](/blog/basic-routing-in-react-router/), we learned how to create basic static pages in react router.
 Now we are going to learn how to create dynamic URLs in react router.